This article lets you know in a non-tech process way the process of how you can use web analytics findings to grow your business.

 - User Journey

 - Social Media

-Tip: The Canecto Growth Report has built in an overview over your sites best actions.
+Tip: The Canecto Growth Report has built-in an overview of your site’s best actions.
 You can see a demo version of the report here.

 Choose an area of improvement.

 You can not do all your website changes at once.
-You have to prioritise, and you have to make the decision based on the best information available to you.
+You have to prioritize, and you have to make the decision based on the best information available to you.

 You will never decide on which website to do, that is based on complete insight s into what is going on on your site.

 You will always make assumptions ( right or wrong) or miss essential information pieces.